Last Updated on February 18, 2022 by Mark Ferguson

-What does TI consist of?
+What is TI and what does it consist of?

 TI may consist of anything the tenant needs for them to operate their business.
 The building we bought had a restaurant that had moved in a few years prior to our purchase.
 The owner of the building agreed to pay for $150,000 of tenant improvements prior to the restaurant moving in.
 The restaurant owner managed the improvements, but the landlord paid for them.